NSLS-II/docs/source/tutorials.rst

 Updates:

-* Formerly, this was only available inside the VPN.
+* Formerly, the sandbox was only available inside the VPN.
 Now it is fully public to the outside world.
-* For a couple weeks in October and November, 2016, this was not functioning properly.
+* For a couple weeks in October and November, 2016, the sanbdbox was not functioning properly.
 As of 10 November 2016, it is back in working order.

 Schedule
 --------